gitconnected/hacker-news-reader/tutorial/TUTORIAL.md

 This creates `div` for the page which we call `Wrapper` and an `h1` for the page as the component `Title`.
 The `styled-components` syntax creates a component using the HTML element that you specify after after the `styled` object.
 You use a string to define the CSS properties of that component.

 Notice on line 20, we use our `theme` prop.
-A function containing `props` is as an argument is injected by `styled-components` into the styling string allowing us to extract properties or add logic to construct styles, abstracting this away from the component that uses them.
+A function containing `props` as an argument is injected by `styled-components` into the styling string allowing us to extract properties or add logic to construct styles, abstracting this away from the component that uses them.

 Next we create our `List` component which will contain our Hacker News stories.
 Create a `src/components/List` folder and add an `index.js` and `styles.js` files.
 Inside `index.js` add the following.